Coronavirus: What to Do If Your Kids Stay Home

 What if your child’s school or day care remain open?

 Some schools and day care facilities are staying open until directed otherwise — especially for children with caretakers who can’t stay home from work.
-If yours is still open, check to see what procedures or precautions they have in place regarding hand-washing, hygiene and social distancing.
+If yours is still open, check to see what procedures or precautions they have in place regarding hand-washing, hygiene and physical distancing.
 Talk about it with your child to be sure they understand.

 If you are uncomfortable keeping your child in school, contact the teacher or administrator about protocols they may have for remote learning, particularly if you or another caretaker can spend time with your child at home.